lksingagerda/lksingagerda/README.md

 - 👋 Hi
 - 👀 I’m interested in - **Pharmacology**, **System Biology**, **Immunology**, and **Bioinformatics**
-- 🌱 I’m currently learning - 😶‍🌫️ ... basic coding
+- 🌱 I’m currently learning - basic
 - 💞️ I’m looking to collaborate on - 😃
 - 📫 How to reach me - 😃